bjornkihlberg/ChatApp/README.md

 ```fsharp
 __.Clients.All.SendAsync("receiveMessage", message) |> ignore
 ```
-`SendAsync` invokes a function on clients called `receiveMessage` with given parameters.
+`SendAsync` triggers an event on clients called `receiveMessage` with given parameters.
 In our case the `message` object.

 That is pretty much how the server works.